AfterWorkTea/WebFrame/README.md

 - Light - minimal programming to achieve basic functionality
 - XML-centric
     - DB stored functions return XML
     - the XML enters XSLT processor to generate HTML

+The example requires PHP with XLST processing and PDO support to run.

 ## Assumptions